karlwancl/GoogleCloudPrintApi/README.md

 	If you'd like to distinguish the difference between case 1 & 2, you'd be better off calling GetPrinterAsync before this method.
 It will throw you "The printer is not found" exception if the printer does not exist.
 	*/

+<a name="SubmitPrintJob"></a>
+#### Submit Print Job
+	// Create a cloud job ticket first, it contains the printer setting of the document var cjt = new CloudJobTicket
+	{
+		Print = new PrintTicketSection
+		{
+			Color = new ColorTicketItem { Type = Color.Type.STANDARD_MONOCHROME },
+			Duplex = new DuplexTicketItem { Type = Duplex.Type.LONG_EDGE },
+			PageOrientation = new PageOrientationTicketItem { Type = PageOrientation.Type.LANDSCAPE },
+			Copies = new CopiesTicketItem { Copies = 3 }
+		}
+	};

+	// Create a request for file submission, you can either submit a url with SubmitFileLink class, or a local file with SubmitFileStream class var request = new SubmitRequest
+	{
+		PrinterId = printer.Id,
+		Title = title,
+		Ticket = cjt,
+		Content = new SubmitFileLink(url) // or new SubmitFileStream(contentType, fileName, fileStream)
+	};

+	// Submit request
+	var response = await client.SubmitJobAsync(request);

 <a name="SharePrinter"></a>
 #### Share printer to Google User